 The Grant Selection, Award, and Project Initiation chapter describes the steps involved in grant selection, how awards are made, and the process for initiating grant agreements.
 With this information, prospective applicants will be able to plan their implementation schedules in anticipation of receiving a CDBG award.
-Please note: If you plan to submit a CDBG funding request, all work on the project must stop at the time of acceptance of the CDBG application.
+Please note: If your project is already underway utilizing other funding and you are requesting CDBG funding, all work on the project must stop at the time of submitting the CDBG application.